 A property is an association between a name and a value.
-Depending upon the form of the property the value may be represented either directly as a data value (a primitive value, an object, or a function) or indirectly by a pair of accessor functions.
+Depending upon the form of the property the value may be either a data value (a primitive value, an object, or a function) or a pair of functions.

 4.3.26 Method